 3. Reading and approval of minutes of the last meeting

-As per RONR, the minutes of the last meeting should be read and approved.
+As per RONR, the minutes of the previous meeting should be read and approved.
 It’s best if those meeting minutes/notes are sent to the attendees beforehand to review them.

 The aim here is that everyone approves of the original minutes or suggests corrections or updates.
-If there are no updates, or once the meetings are amended, the meeting facilitator announces that all attendees approve the meeting minutes in its corrected version.
+If there are no updates, or once the minutes are amended, the meeting facilitator announces that all attendees approve the meeting minutes in their corrected version.

-At this point, the chair can move on with the next item.
+At this point, the chair can move on to the next item.

 💡Pro Tip: Discover how you can use adam.ai to approve and amend meeting minutes in such an agile manner that will reduce time and hassle.
 Check out this article in our help center; you'll find detailed steps with screenshots.